 Describe how the MTI will deliver savings (upstream, downstream, direct install, etc.), how it will reach customers, and the services it will provide to engage the market.

-What MT tools will be used to engage and inform market actors (e.g. incentives, Marketing Education and Outreach (ME&O), Workforce Education and Training (WE&T), Emerging Technologies (ET) and Codes and Standards (C&S)).
+What MT tools will be used to engage and inform market actors (e.g. incentives, Marketing Education and Outreach (ME&O), WE&T, Emerging Technologies (ET) and C&S.

 What MT coordination activities need to be established to gain market traction (e.g. partnerships for collaboration)

-Market Actor Engagement (including manufacturers, RENs, CCAs, municipal utilities)
+Market Actor Engagement (including manufacturers, Regional Energy Networks (RENs), Community Choice Aggregators (CCAs), municipal utilities)

 Define the market actors who would be able to help implement an MTI